 For friendly matches, normally a value of 1800 applies.
-In special cases Team Captains are allowed to propose other values than 1800 where appropriate.
-These values must be confirmed and may be changed by the Ratings Commissioner before a tournament starts.
+In special cases team captains are allowed to propose other values than 1800 where appropriate.
+These values must

 For new kinds of tournaments (such as the ICCF Memorial <2300 Team Tournament) a value shall be fixed with the announcement of the tournament.